 This capsule review appeared in Fortean Times No. 139, October 2000, p.57.
-For a while, the magazine ran a sidebar in its review section called ‘Fortean Bookshelf’, in which “Each month FT revisits an out-of-print but still important classic.”
-Readers could send in brief accounts of books they felt had been neglected, and as at the time I was reading Edmund Selous’s Thought Transference (or What?) in Birds, I thought this a good candidate as it did not seem to have been much mentioned in the previous seventy years.
+For a while the magazine ran a sidebar in its review section called ‘Fortean Bookshelf’, in which “Each month FT revisits an out-of-print but still important classic.”
+Readers could send in brief accounts of books they felt had been neglected, and as at the time I was reading Edmund Selous’s Thought-Transference (or What?) in Birds, I thought this a good candidate as it did not seem to have been much mentioned in the seventy years since publication.
 Selous was trying to account for the remarkable abilities of flocks of birds to move in a coordinated way, in a sense as a single organism.
-He spent many, many hours in the field watching birds’ behaviour in flocks and described his observations in obsessive detail.
+He spent many, many hours in the field watching birds’ behaviour in flocks, and described his observations in obsessive detail.

-The book was later covered in an article by David Hambling in FT in September 2006, called ‘Hive Minds’, in which he discusses the mechanisms – the (or What?) - by which birds actually do manage these amazing feats (he incorrectly hyphenates the ‘Thought Transference’ in the title).
-As well as a noted, and prolific, naturalist, Selous (1857-1934) had joined the Society for Psychical Research in the 1890s and his book was reviewed by W H Salter in the SPR’s Journal dated January 1932.
-His elder brother was explorer and hunter Frederick Selous, a model for Allan Quartermain, who led a life of African adventure in marked contrast to Edmund’s sedate existence.
-While commonplace now, psychical research involving animals was ground-breaking in 1931, and even if mistaken in his conclusions, Selous deserves an honoured place as a pioneer of anpsi.
+As well as being a noted, and prolific, naturalist, Selous (1857-1934) had joined the Society for Psychical Research in 1891 and his book was reviewed by W. H. Salter in the SPR’s Journal dated January 1932.
+His elder brother was explorer and hunter Frederick Selous, a model for Allan Quartermain, who led a life of African adventure in marked contrast to Edmund’s sedate existence (the Rhodesian Selous Scouts were named after him).
+The book was later referred to in a Fortean Times article by David Hambling in September 2006 with the title ‘Hive Minds’, in which he discusses the mechanisms – the (or What?) – by which birds actually do manage these amazing feats.
+While commonplace now, psychical research involving animals was ground-breaking in 1931, and even if mistaken in his conclusions, Edmund Selous deserves an honoured place as a pioneer of what has come to be known as anpsi.

 Thought Transference (or What?) in Birds